-Wirtz is still in school, studying for his Abitur (high school diploma/A-Levels).
-In fact, an exam made him miss an Europa League game against Slavia Prague earlier this season, and the 17-year-old has a teacher with him when he's with the national team.
+Until recently, Wirtz was still in school, studying for his Abitur (high school diploma/A-Levels).
+In fact, an exam made him miss an Europa League game against Slavia Prague last year, and the youngster had a teacher with him when he was with the senior national team in March.

 "I have to admit that it is exhausting managing both at the same time.
 I know that I have to approach my studies and football with the same amount of energy, even though football comes a bit more naturally to me.
-But I realise that I don't have much time left in my studies and I cannot give up so close to the end," Wirtz said in an interview with the German Football Association.
+But I realise that I don't have much time left in my studies and I cannot give up so close to the end," Wirtz said in an interview with the German Football Association earlier this year.

 6. Received a helping hand from Amiri and Demirbay